acquia/cloud-hooks/README.md

         git commit -a 'Run the hello-world script on post-code-deploy to Dev.' git push

 2. Visit the Workflow page in the Acquia Cloud UI.
-Drag code from your Prod environment to Dev (make a note of what your Dev environment was running first).
+In the Dev environment, select the 'master' branch (if your Dev environment is already running master, select any other tag and then select master again), then press Deploy.

 3. Scroll down on the Workflow page.
 When the code deployment task is done, click its "Show" link to see the hook's output.
-Ta-da!
+It will look like this:

+        Started
+        Updating s1.dev to deploy master
+        Deploying master on s1.dev
+        [05:28:33] Starting hook: post-code-deploy
+        Executing: /var/www/html/s1.dev/hooks/dev/post-code-deploy/hello-world.sh s1 dev master master s1@svn-3.bjaspan.hosting.acquia.com:s1.git git (as s1@srv-4)
+	Hello, Cloud!
+	[05:28:34] Finished hook: post-code-deploy

 You can use the Code drop-down list to put your Dev enviroment back to whatever it was previously deploying.